Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Introduction

-In summary, our contributions are three-fold: First, we propose a new procedural video benchmark on extracting structured temporal representations, approximated by the step recognition and intra-video retrieval tasks.
+Our contributions are three-fold: First, we propose a new procedural video benchmark on learning structured video representations and reasoning.
 Second, we collect the Spacewalk-18 dataset with a new protocol for efficient annotation.
-It contains 96 hours of densely annotated videos and spans over 456 animated steps.
-Finally, we conduct extensive experimental analysis and human evaluations that demonstrate the importance of incorporating multimodal evidence from long temporal context.
-Our observations highlight the importance of future-generation video-language models that are capable of incorporating multimodal long-form temporal evidence and generalizing to novel domains.
+It contains 96 hours of densely annotated videos and spans over 455 animated steps.
+Finally, we conduct extensive experimental analyses and discover the adaptation via summarization technique for effective domain generalization in Spacewalk-18.